-Brian Skerry is a wildlife photojournalist for National Geographic Magazine and he specialises in marine wildlife and underwater environments which can be seen by the fact that when you look at his Instagram page it is predominantly blue!
-Over the last thirty years of his career, he has dedicated more than 10,000 hours underwater and has travelled all around the world to shoot the most extreme of underwater environments, from the tropical reefs of the Indian Ocean and beneath the polar ice.
+Brian Skerry (@brianskerry) works for National Geographic Magazine as a wildlife photojournalist and specialises in marine wildlife and underwater environments which can be seen by the fact that when you look at his Instagram page it is predominantly blue!
+Over the last 30 years of his career, he has spent more than 10,000 hours underwater and he has travelled almost all around the world to find the most extreme underwater environments including the tropical reefs of the Indian Ocean and beneath the polar ice.
 Although Brian spends a majority of his time travelling and taking magnificent photographs, he also regularly does lectures on photography as well as conservation issues.

-Ocean Conservancy is an organisation which dedicates its time to creating science-based solutions for a healthy ocean.
-Their work is designed to help wildlife, marine life and the communities who depend on the ocean being a safe place such as fisherman and people working in the tourist industry.
-They promote their great work with inspiring images on Instagram and other social media, and if you love underwater photography or beautiful seascapes, make sure you follow them!
+Ocean Conservancy (@oceanconservancy) is a great organisation which dedicates its time and efforts to creating science-based solutions to make a healthy ocean.
+The work of the organisation is designed to help wildlife, marine life and the many communities that depend on the ocean being a safe place.
+They use their Instagram to promote the amazing work that they do and with many fascinating pictures of underwater photography and beautiful seascapes there is no reason not to follow them…

-Andrew White is a DSWF education advisor and Southern Africa expedition leader and he’s currently working on a Kickstarter book project called “An Elephant Called Zambezi” which is set to be a photographic publication that celebrates the rehabilitation of elephants who have been orphaned due to the actions of human society and the illegal act of poaching.
-When an elephant calf under 2.5 years old loses its mother, it will not survive so elephant orphanages and elephant sanctuaries in Africa work to give these babies another chance.
-Andrew’s Instagram reveals some stunning images of baby elephants as well as other amazing wildlife photography gathered along his travels in Africa.
+Andrew White (@andrewsilentwildlife) is a DSWF education advisor and a Southern Africa expedition leader who is currently working on a Kickstarter book project called “An Elephant Called Zambezi” which is going to be a photographic publication that celebrates the rehabilitation of elephants who have been orphaned due to the actions of human society and specifically, hunting and poaching.
+Elephant orphanages and sanctuaries are set up in Africa to help those elephants that are orphaned before age 3 as they will not survive without these places and Andrew’s incredible Instagram page has some breathtaking images of both baby elephants and other amazing wildlife that he has captured whilst travelling in Africa.

-The wildlife and safari photography world is quite often dominated by men – or so it feels.
-So it’s good to have a female photographer on our list.
-Margot Raggett considers herself to be a wildlife photographer and wildlife protector, and she’s also the founder of the Remembering Elephants project.
-Remembering Elephants is a fundraising hardback book and features work from some of the world’s most renowned wildlife photographers including Art Wolfe and Michael Poliza.
-All funds raised after the sale of the books will be donated to the Born Free Foundation, and the money will be used to help with on-the-ground anti-poaching initiatives, elephant action plans and educational outreach to spread awareness on the impact of poaching.
-Margot’s Instagram is a brilliant showcase of some of her best work and many have already commended her upcoming fundraising book to have the potential to become a true collectors’ item.
+Margot Raggett (@margotraggettphotography) considers herself to be a wildlife photographer and wildlife protector and she is the founder of the Remembering Elephants project.
+Remembering Elephants is a fundraising hardback book which features work from some of the world’s most-renowned wildlife photographers and all of the funds that are raised by the sales of the books are donated to the Born Free Foundation.
+The Born Free Foundation helps anti-poaching initiatives, elephant action plans and initiatives that help to educate people and spread the awareness of the impacts that poaching has.
+The Instagram pages showcases some of Margot’s best work and is not one to ignore!

-Richard Peters is a British photographer who was awarded “European Wildlife Photographer of the Year” and is also a Nikon ambassador.
-So if you shoot with a Nikon and you want tips and inspiration, Richard Peters is the one to follow.
-The Instagram page is a showcase of his work which is artistically composed, with a minimalistic feel and intense subject focus.
-His animal portraits reveal expressions, emotions or often show them in action – and his style can be defined by dramatic lighting.
-Alongside his incredible photography work, Richard also hosts talks and regularly writes for leading photography publications in the UK.
-He is also a contributor to the Remembering Elephants Born Free Foundation fundraising book pioneered by Margot Raggett (mentioned above) and he has also written an e-book on wildlife photography for photographers at all levels.
+Richard Peters is a British photographer who was actually awarded “European Wildlife Photographer of the Year”.
+He is a Nikon ambassador and if you are looking for tips on how to use your Nikon then his Instagram account is the one to follow.
+The Instagram page is a showcase of his work which is artistically composed with an intense subject focus.
+All of his animal portraits reveal exact expressions and emotions which can create incredible images.
+Whilst he is not capturing incredible images, he hosts talks and writes for leading photography publications here in the UK.
+He is also a contributor to the Remembering Elephants Born Free Foundation fundraising book which was mentioned above.

 Feeling inspired?
 To join us on a photographic safari in Africa, take a look at our dreamy safari destinations now and please do not hesitate to contact our team on 01342 811787 to find out more.